Active Uncertainty Calibration in Bayesian ODE Solvers: INTRODUCTION

-A closed framework to measure uncertainty over numerical computations was proposed by \citet{skilling1991bayesian} who pointed out that numerical methods can be recast as statistical inference of the latent true solution based on the observable results of tractable computations.
-Applying this idea to ordinary differential equations, \citet{HennigAISTATS2014} phrased this notion more formally, as Gaussian process (GP) regression.
-Their algorithm class, however, could not guarantee the high polynomial convergence orders of Runge-Kutta methods.
-In parallel development, \citet{o.13:_bayes_uncer_quant_differ_equat} also introduced a probabilistic ODE solver of similar structure (i.e.~based on a GP model), but using a Monte Carlo updating scheme.
-These authors showed a linear convergence rate of their solver, but again not the high-order convergence of classic solvers. \\ Recently, \citet{schober2014nips} solved this problem by finding prior covariance functions which produce GP ODE solvers whose posterior means \emph{exactly} match those of the optimal Runge-Kutta families of first, second and third order.
-While producing only a slight computational overhead compared to classic Runge-Kutta, this algorithm --- as any GP-based algorithm --- only returns Gaussian measures over the solution space. \\ In contrast, \citet{CGSSZ15} recently provided a novel sampling-based class of ODE solvers which returns asymptotically non-parametric measures over the solution space, but creates significant computational overhead by running the whole classic ODE solvers multiple times over the whole time interval $[0,T]$ in order to obtain meaningful approximations for the desired non-parametric measure. \\ For practitioners, there is a trade-off between the desire for quantified uncertainty on the one hand, and low computational cost on the other.
-The currently available probabilistic solvers for ODEs either provide only a roughly calibrated uncertainty \citep{schober2014nips} at negligible overhead or a more fine-grained uncertainty supported by theoretical analysis \citep{CGSSZ15}, at a computational cost increase so high that it rules out most practical applications.
+A closed framework to measure uncertainty over numerical computations was proposed by \citet{skilling1991bayesian} who pointed out that numerical methods can be recast as statistical inference of the latent exact solution based on the observable results of tractable computations.
+In this spirit, \citet{HennigAISTATS2014} phrased this notion more formally, as Gaussian process (GP) regression.
+Their algorithm class, however, could not guarantee the high polynomial convergence orders of Runge--Kutta methods.
+In parallel development, \citet{chkrebtii_old_arxiv} also introduced a probabilistic ODE solver of similar structure (i.e.~based on a GP model), but using a Monte Carlo updating scheme.
+These authors showed a linear convergence rate of their solver, but again not the high-order convergence of classic solvers. \\ Recently, \citet{schober2014nips} solved this problem by finding prior covariance functions which produce GP ODE solvers whose posterior means \emph{exactly} match those of the optimal Runge--Kutta families of first, second and third order.
+While producing only a slight computational overhead compared to classic Runge--Kutta, this algorithm---as any GP-based algorithm---only returns Gaussian measures over the solution space. \\ In contrast, \citet{conrad_old_arxiv} recently provided a novel sampling-based class of ODE solvers which returns flexible non-Gaussian measures over the solution space, but creates significant computational overhead by running the whole classic ODE solvers multiple times over the whole time interval $[0,T]$ in order to obtain meaningful approximations for the desired measure. \\ For practitioners, there is a trade-off between the desire for quantified uncertainty on the one hand, and low computational cost on the other.
+The currently available probabilistic solvers for ODEs either provide only a roughly calibrated uncertainty \citep{schober2014nips} at negligible overhead or a more fine-grained uncertainty supported by theoretical analysis \citep{conrad_old_arxiv}, at a computational cost increase so high that it rules out most practical applications.
 In an attempt to remedy this problem, we propose an algorithm enhancing the method of \citet{schober2014nips} by improving the gradient measurement using modern probabilistic integration methods.
 By modeling the uncertainty where it arises, i.e.~the imprecise prediction of where to evaluate $f$, we hope to gain better knowledge of the propagated uncertainty and arrive at well-calibrated posterior variances as uncertainty measures.